 - Lowball settlements: Possibly an industry favorite, insurance companies will pitch incredibly low recovery or settlement amounts to its clients in hopes they will jump at the chance to get anything at all.
 This is why it is so important to get your own appraisal of your home’s damage so you know about what it will take to fix it all.

-If you are heading headfirst into trouble when trying to file your homeowners’ insurance claim, it is time to get The Morgan Law Group, P.A. on your side.
+If you are heading headfirst into trouble when trying to file your homeowners’ insurance claim, it is time to get The Morgan Law Group on your side.
 Our Miami insurance claim attorneys are ready to fight for your rights and protect your best interests as an honest homeowner in Florida.
 Call (844) 818-0774 or contact us online today for more information about how to start your case.